stelijahsoftware/marelias-notepad/README.md

 - Pull the improvements for fast scrolling glitch

-# Create issue:
-- Touch the containing folder whenever a note is edited
+- Touch the containing folder whenever a note is edited (created issue https://github.com/gsantner/markor/issues/2382)